Weiß Schwarz: Climax phase

 Climax cards are played during this phase.
 You must have a card in either your Level Area or Clock Area that matches the color of the Climax card you wish to play in order to play it.

 Battle phase

-The player declares an attack of choice with his/her characters one at a time to damage the opponent's life points (called "Clock" in Weiß Schwarz) and also their characters (if present) at the same time.
+The player declares an attack of choice with their characters one at a time to damage the opponent's life points (called "Clock" in Weiß Schwarz) and also their characters (if present) at the same time.

 During the first turn of the game, the player who goes first may only declare an attack with one character.

 Only Characters that are in [Stand] Position and in the Center Stage, the three foremost positions, can declare attacks.

 Characters declaring attack will be put to [Rest] position from [Stand] position.

 The 3 different types of Attack: